-I know what you’re thinking – it’s kind of lame to say that your mother is one of your best friends.
-If it’s lame to admit that then, fine, call me lame.
-But I can honestly say that she is the one who keeps me grounded and helps me cling to my sanity.
-I don’t have to filter what I say or censor my personality around her because she totally accepts who I am (after all she did MAKE me).
-There are so many traits that I encompass that derive directly from her.
-The outgoingness, the crazy smile, the ability to talk to literally anyone, the constant laughter, the love of wine – I owe all those shared characteristics to her.
-Most people would think I’m crazy, but I actually tell my mom everything (okay, maybe a couple things are omitted, but still).
-I completely trust her judgment, opinion and advice during my times of adversity.
-Sometimes she knows me better than I know myself, which is why she is the only one who can talk me down when I’m obsessively overthinking or being an emotional drama queen.
-This is why when I’m away at school she’s the one I miss the most – although our long phone calls do soften the ache.
+It’s kind of lame to say your mother is your best friend.
+If it’s lame then, fine, call me lame.
+She’s the one who keeps me grounded.
+I don’t have to filter what I say or censor my personality around her.
+Many of my traits were inherited from her: outgoingness, the smile, ability to talk to anyone and constant laughter.
+I tell my mom everything (Maybe I omit a couple things).
+I trust her advice during tough times.
+She knows me better than I know myself, which is why she’s the only one who can talk me down when I’m overthinking.
+This is why when I’m away at school she’s the one I miss most.

-Yesterday I was having a horrible day – it was one of those days when everything that could go wrong had gone wrong and I was rapidly approaching a mental break.
-I was dealing with roommate issues and had lost my work keys on campus along with balancing seven classes, two jobs, extracurricular activities and so much more.
-When my mother called she immediately sensed something was wrong, even before I broke down in loud, heaving sobs.
-I gasped into the phone about everything that had happened.
-“I just can’t do this anymore Mom, I can’t handle this.
+Yesterday was a horrible day.
+I was dealing with roommate issues and had lost my work keys – plus I was balancing seven classes, two jobs, and extracurriculars.
+When my mom called she sensed something was wrong before I broke down in loud sobs.
+I ranted about everything that had happened.
+“I can’t do this Mom, I can’t handle this.
 Why does all this sh#% keep happening to me?”
-Step-by-step my mother addressed each issue and calmly talked me through how to go about resolving it.
-She kept repeating the same thing.
+Step-by-step she addressed each issue and calmly talked me through how to resolve it.
+She kept repeating.
 “Amy, if anyone can handle all this, it’s you.”
-Her constant faith in me is what keeps me going.
-Having her as a cheerleader in my life is the driving force that allows me to grow and never give up on my ambitions.
-After I hung up I had already wiped away my tears and was ready to move forward.
+Her faith in me kept me going.
+After I hung up I’d already wiped away my tears and was ready to move forward.

-I believe with my whole heart that having that ceaseless source of love is the key to surviving life’s challenges.
-Without it, how are we supposed to make it to the light at the end of the tunnel?
-We’d be stuck in the dark, alone, forever.
-Having that person who will provide you love is like knowing that you’ll never have to face anything alone ever again.
+I believe having unconditional love and support is key to surviving life’s challenges.
+Without it, how are we supposed to make it to the end of the tunnel?
+Having someone to provide you love is reassurance that you’ll never have to face life alone.
 Someone will always have your back.